Intelligence, Security Studies and Analysis Master’s Degree (M.S.S.)

 You are strongly encouraged to register for the first and second eight week sessions simultaneously, before the first eight week session begins.

-M.S.S. in Intelligence, Security Studies, and Analysis Courses Required Courses (21 Total Hours) Hours ISSA 6300 Intelligence and National Security 3 ISSA 6301 Grand Strategy, Intelligence Analysis, and Rationality 3 ISSA 6302 The Transformational Imperative: Reorganizing in a Multi-polar World 3 ISSA 6303 Advanced Intelligence Analysis: Operating in Complex Environments 3 ISSA 6304 The Practice of US Intelligence and National Security 3 ISSA 6305 Research Methods in Security Studies or comparable graduate-level course from any university department (with advisor approval) 3 Non-Thesis Only - ISSA 6380 Capstone in Intelligence, Security Studies, and Analysis 3 Electives 15-18
+M.S.S. in Intelligence, Security Studies, and Analysis Courses Required Courses (21 Total Hours) Hours ISSA 6300 Intelligence and National Security 3 ISSA 6301 Grand Strategy, Intelligence Analysis, and Rationality 3 ISSA 6302 The Transformational Imperative: Reorganizing in a Multi-polar World 3 ISSA 6303 Advanced Intelligence Analysis: Operating in Complex Environments 3 ISSA 6304 The Practice of US Intelligence and National Security 3 ISSA 6305 Research Methods and Statistics in Security Studies or comparable graduate-level course from any university department (with advisor approval) 3 Non-Thesis Only - ISSA 6380 Capstone in Intelligence, Security Studies, and Analysis 3 Electives 15-18

 Students wishing to take the thesis option will be required to take the 18 hours of required ISSA courses, 6 hours of prescribed electives (ISSA 6399 or 6699), and an additional 12 semester credit hours of electives.